flo-v/SUSHI_labrotation/README.md

 # 18 May 2022, general way sushi app works, flo
 When a tsv file is imported from the local machine to sushi, this file contains only the column name information and the path to the raw data in the gstore.
 The raw data must always be at the right point in the gstore otherwise the import from local will fail.
+In my case files weren't located at normal gstore of production sushi bc of permission problems (needs to be kept in mind).

-Apps in master/lib are written in Ruby and contain function "commands" in which run_RApp("name_of_App") is called.
+Apps in master/lib are written in Ruby and contain function "commands" in which run_RApp("name_of_App") is called (calls R App corresponding to this ruby app).
 Function "run_RApp" is defined in master/lib/golbal_variables.rb. run_RApp loads the ezRun package.

 In ezRun all the Apps written in R are in directory R